-Avoid driving at excessive speeds, this causes vehicle momentum to work against you and your vehicle could become stuck to the point that assistance may be required from another vehicle.
+Avoid driving at excessive speeds, this causes vehicle momentum to work against you and your vehicle could become stuck to the point that you could require assistance from another vehicle.
 Remember, you may be able to back out the way you came if you proceed with caution.